-SOLANO COUNTY 2020 STATE LEGISLATIVE PROGRAM
+SOLANO COUNTY 2021 STATE LEGISLATIVE PROGRAM

 Here in Solano County we take seriously our role in local government to create a bright and promising future for everyone who lives, learns, works and plays here - free of discrimination - by establishing and maintaining the social, economic and physical environments that promote good health while protecting vulnerable populations - giving everyone the chance to succeed.
 Our residents share in this promise, and, by working together, we endeavor to establish communities where people are safer, families are stronger and local economies thrive.
 By acknowledging the significant contributions of diverse groups of people - both present and in the past - we welcome a future that is bright and promising, while embracing a set of values that gives everyone the chance to be the best versions of themselves they can possibly be.
+Additionally, our County, in support of small businesses and the middle class, advocates for counties with populations under 500,000, including Solano County, to get direct entitlements from the State of California for economic stimulus, and for other programs that help provide a quality of life for our residents.
 To that end, all persons within Solano County are free and equal, and shall not be discriminated against based on their gender, race, color, religion, ancestry, national origin, disability, medical condition, genetic information, marital status, sexual orientation, gender identity, primary language, citizenship, or immigration status.